Kidney Cancer Treatmetn symptoms of kidney cancer

 Surgery for Kidney Cancer & Kidney Tumors

 Surgery is still considered the first option for treatment for benign kidney tumors or non-metastasized kidney cancer.
-Laparoscopic surgeries offer a minimally invasive surgery and only needs small incisions in the patients abdomen.
+Laparoscopic surgeries offer minimally invasive surgery and require only small incisions in the patient’s abdomen.
 Doctors can then insert a small camera and other medical instruments to target and destroy the tumor.
 Recent clinical trials have shown that laparoscopic surgery is equally effective as previous surgery but allows for a much easier recovery.

 Other types of surgeries for renal cancer include:

-• Robotic Partial Nephrectomy – In a partial nephrectomy, only the affected area of the kidney is removed.
+• Robotic Partial Nephrectomy – In a partial nephrectomy, only the affected kidney area is removed.

 • Minimally Invasive Urologic Surgery

-• Radiofrequency Ablation – In Ablation surgeries, extreme temperatures are used to target and kill cancer cells.
-In radiofrequency ablation, a needle is inserted into the kidney tumour from the outside.
-The next step is to kill the cancer cells by sending an electrical current through them.
+• Radiofrequency Ablation – In Ablation surgeries, extreme temperatures target and kill cancer cells.
+In radiofrequency ablation, a needle is inserted into the kidney tumor from the outside.
+The next step is to destroy the cancer cells by applying an electric current across them.
 Cryoablation and radiofrequency ablation are common alternatives to surgery that may help certain people.

 • Cryoablation – Doctors puncture the skin, inject liquid nitrogen, and remove the tumour from the kidney.
 Cold gas is then used to freeze the cancer cells.

-• Laparoscopic Radical Nephrectomy – During a radical nephrectomy, both kidneys and part of the tissue around them are surgically removed.
-Lymph nodes around the affected area could also be taken out.
-After the loss of a kidney, the goal is for the healthy kidney to take over the responsibilities of the failing one.
+• Laparoscopic Radical Nephrectomy—During a radical nephrectomy, both kidneys and part of the tissue around them are surgically removed.
+Lymph nodes around the affected area could also be removed.
+After a kidney is lost, the goal is for the healthy kidney to assume the functions of the failing one.

 Active Surveillance – Small Kidney Tumors